Andy Lo first felt the squeeze of inflation in early 2021, when he noticed the price of food go up.

 Meanwhile, food and cash donations for the food bank have also dipped, she added.

-Nationally, food banks still feel the strain of inflation, where, according to a survey filed by Feeding America in March, 75% of responding food banks reported they have still seen an either increased demand for food assistance or that demand has stayed the same as it was in February.
+Nationally, food banks still feel the strain of inflation, where, according to a survey filed by Feeding America in March, 75% of responding food banks reported that they either experienced an increased demand for food assistance or that demand remained the same as it was in February.

 Higher Food Prices Are Causing Headaches

-While the latest Consumer Price Index report shows that the price of food remained unchanged and food at home – groceries – actually declined 0.3% in March, it has in recent years been too high for the consumer.
+While the latest Consumer Price Index report shows that the price of food remained unchanged and food at home – groceries – actually declined 0.3% in March, it has in recent years been too high for consumers.

 For Lo, one loaf of bread, which had cost $0.88 for five years, now costs $1.32, while a two pound bag of frozen french prices, previously priced at $1.49, is now $3, he said.